Lemoncode/master-frontend-lemoncode/04-frameworks/05-d3js/02-maps/01B-SKIP-scale-background-countries/Readme.md

 npm start
 ```

-We have the following information (07 March)
+We have the following information (07 March 2020)

 | Country         | Infected |
 | --------------- | :------: |